RINEARN/exevalator/rust/README.md

-# How to Use Exevalator in Rust&reg;
+# How to Use Exevalator in Rust

 &raquo; [Japanese](./README_JAPANESE.md)